top of page

 Allison Robinson

-Allison is our Prevention Coordinator and a Forensic Interviewer for CC-CAC.
-As Prevention Coordinator, one of Allison's priorities is providing and facilitating the Stewards of Children: Darkness to Light training for adults throughout Carroll, Haralson, & Heard counties.
-This training teaches adults critical steps for preventing, recognizing, and responding to child sexual abuse within their community.
-As a Forensic Interviewer, Allison is trained to conduct child forensic interviews for children ages two through 17.
+Allison is our Prevention Coordinator and a Forensic Interviewer for WGACAC.
+As Prevention Coordinator, one of Allison's priorities is providing and facilitating the Green Dot training for adults throughout Carroll, Haralson, & Heard counties.
+This training teaches adults critical steps for preventing, recognizing, and responding to abuse within their community.
+Allison also serves as a Forensic Interviewer who is trained to conduct child forensic interviews for children ages two through 17.

 Allison joined us in April 2019 after being employed for eight years as the Program Coordinator for the Carroll County Recreation Department.
 She holds a degree in Spanish from the University of West Georgia.
 Allison enjoys spending time with her family, photography, and coaching her children in sports.